JohnC888/FEDD/README.md

 ---

-## 🖼️ Adding an Image

-To display an image at the top of this README:
-1. Place the image in your repository (e.g., in an `assets/` folder).
-2. Replace the placeholder path above (`path/to/your/image.png`) with the correct relative path or a direct image URL.

----

 ## 📌 Note

 This project uses [Ultralytics YOLO](https://github.com/ultralytics/ultralytics), which is licensed under **AGPL-3.0**.
 Be sure to comply with the terms if you plan to host, distribute, or commercialize a modified version of this product.